 If you are struggling with loving your body, if you don’t see it as beautiful, useful, strong, or anything positive you are not alone.
 Millions of us struggle with the same things and even those we think of as “the beautiful people” struggle with it.

 I admit that I still struggle with this, but I am trying to change my patterns of self-hatred and body-shaming.
-I have put together the below 5 ways that have helped me improve my perception of my own body as I am going through my journey towards health.
+Below are 5 things that I have done that have helped me improve my perception of my own body as I am going through my journey towards health.
 I hope that they are able to help you as well.

 5 Ways to Love the Body You Have